 One of the things you might not know is what a long tail keyword actually is.

 It’s a more specific search phrase.
 It’s a combination of multiple keywords, and it’s more descriptive of what the buyer is actually going to find.

-Here’s another thing you can do that could be a long tail keyword as opposed to just, fall t-shirt.”
-Maybe you sell flannel shirts, so you could use the keyword “fall flannel shirts.”
+Here’s another thing you can do that could be a long tail keyword instead of just, ‘fall t-shirt.”
+Maybe you sell flannel shirts, so you could use the keyword ‘fall flannel shirts.’
 You’re getting into more of a niche market with the flannel as opposed to just t-shirts, which can vary from any type of t-shirt that’s out there.
-And more importantly, you’re dabbling in long tail keywords which will bring buyers that are serious and ready to make the purchase.
+And more importantly, you’re dabbling in long tail keywords, which will bring buyers that are serious and ready to make the purchase.

 Analyzing Etsy keywords with Marmalead’s search tool

 After you see if your Etsy keyword is long tail, you will see many different Marmameters (that’s what we call them).
 We’ve got searches, engagement, and competition.
 Right off the bat, you’ll see that searches for fall t-shirt aren’t great.
 It’s at 99.
 It’s in the orange.

 Obviously, you want this Marmameter to have more searches than 99 people over the next 30 days.
 You want this to be in the green.

 At 99 searches, there aren’t too many people searching for ‘fall t-shirt.’
 This keyword may be one of the first things that comes to a seller’s mind for an Etsy tag, but when it comes to a buyer’s mind, it’s not something they’re necessarily searching for.

 In terms of engagement (people who are clicking through ‘fall t-shirts’ that are currently listed on Etsy), it’s also low.
 This means shoppers aren’t searching with this particular keyword, and the listings that use this keyword aren’t generating much traffic from interested buyers.